How to Inspect Exterior Walls for Moisture Damage

 Recommended inspection tools include:

-- A bright flashlight for examining shaded areas
+- A bright flashlight for shaded siding joints, trim gaps, and lower wall areas

-- A camera or smartphone for documenting damage
+- A camera or smartphone for wide photos and close-up damage records

-- An optional moisture meter for confirming suspected areas
+- An optional moisture meter for confirming suspicious interior wall areas

 While moisture meters can provide additional confirmation, detailed tool use methods are explained in how to detect hidden moisture in exterior walls.
 This inspection guide focuses primarily on visual evaluation and structured observation.